BlastFM/GetShoutcastData/README.md

 You may or may not need all of the variables in your application but I have included all of the available ones in index.php to show examples.

 This is a free contribution.
-As radio station people, we understand how difficult it is sometimes to find decent technical information about stream meta data and configurations.
+As radio station people, BlastFM Limited understand how difficult it is sometimes to find decent technical information about stream meta data and configurations.